beingrjt/Pdf-Unlocker/README.md

 ## Notes

 - Ensure you have permission to unlock the PDF file.
-- The script does not attempt brute force attacks but works with a provided list of passwords.
+- The script does not attempt brute force attacks but works with provided passwords
 - Modify the save path as needed to suit your system.

 ## Disclaimer